mattias-p/Whois-Selftest-Tool/README.md

   * E.g. `whois -h 1.2.3.4 domain.example > queryoutput.txt`
 3. Ensure that the character encoding is UTF-8 or ASCII
   * E.g. `file queryoutput.txt`
   * Convert the response with `iconv` if the encoding is neither UTF-8 nor ASCII
 4. Validate the fetched Whois response.
-  * E.g. `whois-self-test-tool --domain=domain.example --epp-repo-id=example queryoutput.txt`
+  * E.g. `whois-test --domain=domain.example --epp-repo-id=example
-5. Inspect any error messages.
+    queryoutput.txt`
+5. Resolve any errors indicated in the output and rerun the validation command in step 4.
+Note that one detected error may block the validator from detecting additional (possibly more serious) errors.